QingyangKong/knowledge-dump/Specifications/.Net and CSharp/(C#)Contextual keywords.md

 ## Property and field
-To learn contextual keywords, property and field are definitions that must be known.
-From Java to C#, peopler may not be very familiar with C#'s definition of fields and properties.
-In nutshell, field is a variable that should always keep private within class, and property is a abstraction to allow users to set and retrieve Field by accessors `get` and `set`.
+Developers from other programing language may not be familiar with definitions of property and field in C#.
+In nutshell, field is a variable that should always keep private within a class, and property is an abstraction to allow users to set and retrieve a field by accessors `get` and `set`.
 Example:
 ```
 class Person